haly7/halwm/README.md

 > sudo make install clean

 #### Notes
-1) i3 configuration is broken as of this moment, will fix later.
+1) ~~i3 configuration is broken as of this moment, will fix later.~~ i3 config should now be fixed.